MonirehRazavi/Workshop-in-DigitalCulture/Group-3/README.md

 ## How Frequently is the Data Updated?

-Explain whether the dataset is:
+The dataset is:

--   Updated regularly (daily / yearly / occasionally)\
--   A one-time dataset\
+-   A one-time dataset that is possibly outdated.
--   Possibly outdated

-Include the **last update date** if available.
+Last update was the date it was posted which was 2024-07-26.

 ------------------------------------------------------------------------